This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #ScrubDishCloth #CollectiveBias

 Divide the dough into two equal pieces.
 Roll out one half on a floured surface.
 Fold it into quarters to safely lift and place into a 9-inch pie dish.
 Trim any excess of pie dough with kitchen shears.
 Pour the fruit mixture into the pie shell.

 Roll out the remaining half and cut into strips using either a pastry roller, small pizza cutter or sharp knife.
 Place 3 to 5 strips of pie dough going one direction.
 Pull back every other piece, slightly.
 Then place one strip of pie dough the opposite way.
 Continue to do this and weave the crust until the entire pie is covered.
 Lightly brush the entire pie with an egg wash and sprinkle with granulated sugar.
-Place the entire pie on a half sheet pan lined with parchment paper.
-This will catch any juices that drip.

 Bake in a preheated 400 degree F oven for about 60 to 70 minutes.
 Or until the crust is golden brown and the fruit is bubbling.
 Let the pie cool completely before slicing.